-Move the shift lever briskly and completely FOR-WARD or REVERSE.
+Move the shift lever briskly and completely FOR-WARD.

-- 1. REVERSE - 2.
-FORWARD
+1. FORWARD

 Before shifting into NEUTRAL while boating, twist the throttle grip to IDLE position, then wait until the engine slows to idle and the boat slows.

 Exercise caution and use minimal speed when operating the boat in reverse.
 Be sure the shift lever is in desired position before accelerating.